 Needless to say I was blown away by the project.
-At his core, he's a boy with a guitar and a cowboy soul, and the project beautifully captures this.
+At his core, he's a boy with a guitar and a cowboy soul, and the project captures this and like an old film camera.
 It showcases his incredible strength as a singer/songwriter.
-It epitomizes not only his sound but also who he is, in a beautifully candid and honest way.
+It epitomizes not only his sound but also who he is, in a beautifully candid way.

-Kenan's strength lies in strong songwriting and emotive vocal performances- and these are the elements that carry this EP, with his personality shining through.
-Every song is beautiful crafted and features Kenan's unique mix of indie, folk, and country.
+Kenan's strength lies in strong songwriting and emotive vocal performances.
+These are the elements that carry this EP, with his personality shining through like relentless morning sun through your blinds.
+Every song is thoughtfully crafted and features Kenan's unique mix of indie, folk, and country.